-From addressing issues of rape to tackling left-wing activism – increasingly, sports are being used to create awareness, combat social issues and fight crimes in India.
+From addressing issues of rape to tackling left-wing activism – increasingly, popular sports (cricket, hockey, football) are being used to create awareness, combat social issues and fight crimes in India.

 Here are some sports that have had a great impact.

 The Maoist or Naxal are inspired by the political ideology of communism and depend on violence and insurgency as a means to overthrow the State.
 They claim to be fighting for poor farmers and landless laborers who have been deprived of their rights.
 The banned group of left-wing extremists have been called “the single biggest internal security challenge ever faced by our country,” by our former Prime Minister Dr. Manmohan Singh.
 As many as 7,000 lives have been lost between 2005 and 2017 in violent clashes between the Maoists and Indian security forces.